znkaihuang/LambdaPractice/README.md

 # lambda-practice

-Provide some pratical templates for Java Lambda.
+Provide some exercises for Java Lambda related topic.